 Assistant Commissioner, Tribunal and Dispute Resolution Services

-Warren joined the IPC from the Toronto Community Housing Corporation (TCHC), where he was senior legal counsel.
-Prior to his role with the TCHC, Warren was the head legal counsel for two municipalities for over 10 years, most recently spending as the Commissioner of Legal and Enforcement Services for the Town of Whitby.
-As the Town’s Solicitor, Warren provided legal advice, direction, and corporate leadership on a diverse range of issues, with a focus on municipal, privacy, and access to information, enforcement, and planning law.
+Prior to joining the IPC, Warren spent the majority of his career at the municipal level of government in Ontario.
+He was the head legal counsel for two municipalities for over 10 years, most recently as the Commissioner of Legal and Enforcement Services for the Town of Whitby.
+As the Town’s Solicitor, Warren provided legal advice, direction, and strategic corporate leadership to staff on a diverse range of issues, with a focus on municipal, access to information, enforcement, and planning law.
 Prior to Whitby, Warren served as the Town Solicitor and Director of Legal and Legislative Services with the Town of Aurora.
-During his career, Warren has led numerous transformative corporate initiatives and has supported staff of multi-disciplinary departments.
+During his career, Warren has led numerous transformative corporate initiatives and directly guided staff in multi-disciplinary departments.

 If you would like the Commissioner, or another member of the IPC, to appear at your event, please complete the Speaking Engagement Request Form.
 We recommend that you submit your request at least two months in advance to allow enough time for our office to review your request.